shells-sh/styles.sh/_pages/index.md

 # => "The value from STDIN is: Hello, goodbye"
 ```

-You _can_ check if `STDIN` is present and use that when present, but NOT recommended.
-This is _slow_ and works by reading with a short timeout if `STDIN` is not present:
+If you're using Bash 4+, then _can_ check if `STDIN` is present and use that when present:

 #### Example (_read from `STDIN` when present_)